Altafiber: History

 During the 1990s, Cincinnati Bell acquired a nationwide transmission network formerly known as IXC Communications and changed its corporate name to "Broadwing Communications", although the local telephone operations continued to operate under the traditional Cincinnati Bell name.
 The acquisition fell short of expectations due to intense competition and lackluster demand and left Broadwing with over $2,000,000,000 in debt.
 In 2004, the holding company divested the long-distance operation as Broadwing Corporation and changed its name back to Cincinnati Bell.
+Broadwing Corporation was later acquired by Level 3 Communications.

 In 2002, Cincinnati Bell sold Cincinnati Bell Directory, consisting of its directory operations, to Spectrum Equity.
 The resulting company is named CBD Media.
 The sale marked the first time a former Bell System-affiliated company had sold off its directory operations.
 In 2003, when BellSouth exited the payphone market, some former BellSouth payphones in Kentucky were sold to Cincinnati Bell.

 In 2017, Cincinnati Bell acquired Toronto-based OnX Enterprise Solutions for $201,000,000.
 On July 2, 2018, Cincinnati Bell acquired Hawaiian Telcom Holdco, Inc., parent of local telephone company Hawaiian Telcom, for $650,000,000.
 The Hawaiian Telcom acquisition grew Cincinnati Bell's fiber network to over 14000 mi.

 In September 2021, Cincinnati Bell was acquired by Macquarie Infrastructure and Real Assets.

 On March 2, 2022, shortly after its acquisition by Macquarie, the company announced it would begin doing business as "Altafiber".
 The company's legal name, Cincinnati Bell Inc., was not immediately affected.